luckydonald/humblebundle_trove_downloader/README.md

 Do not share your private data with anyone!

 ## Downloading missing games

 The cookie string are timed-based and they will expire after a while (a couple of days).
 When that happens, you have to grab the cookie again.
-The previously downloaded files will not be downloaded again if.
+Any previously downloaded files will not be downloaded again.